binhscoco7565/unamed/README.md

 # (unamed for now)
-Flashcard Application writtin in Python and Gtk (No name yet, pls help with name suggestions)
+Flashcard Application writtin in Python and Qt6 (No name yet, pls help with name suggestions)